FAQs

 -

-We supply the materials for the initial set projects on the course, but you will need to budget for materials for your further projects and designs.
-We do keep a stock of timber and veneer at the school, which students are free to browse when deciding on which materials to use for their projects.
-If students wish they can also purchase these materials, but they are under no obligation to buy from our stock – students are free to buy from any supplier they like.
-As part of our field trips for the course, we will take you to veneer merchants and timber yards and teach you what to look for in selecting the best materials - because this is essential for you to know.
+For your further independent projects and designs, you will need to purchase your own materials.
+The school keeps a stock of timber and veneer, which students may browse and purchase from, but they are under no obligation to buy from our stock, students are free to buy from any supplier they like.
+During the course, we will take you to multiple veneer merchants and timber yards and teach you what to look for in selecting the best materials, because this is essential for you to know.

 -